Luol Deng: 2010–11 season

-On 1 November 2010, Deng scored a new career-high 40 points, hitting (14) of his (19) shots, along with 9 of 11 free throws, against the Portland Trail Blazers, scoring a point a minute.
-On 24 February 2011, Deng scored 20 points, 10 rebounds, and hit the game winning 3-point shot with 16 seconds left on the clock in a game against the Miami Heat.
-Throughout the season, Deng significantly improved his 3-point shooting after coach Tom Thibodeau asked him to.
-In the past four seasons, Deng attempted 132 3-point shots, whereas this season he attempted 333, hitting 115 for a 34%.
+On 1 November 2010, Deng scored a new career-high 40 points, hitting 14 of his 19 shots, along with 9 of 11 free throws, against the Portland Trail Blazers, scoring a point a minute.
+On 24 February 2011, he recorded 20 points, 10 rebounds, and hit the game winning three-point shot with 16 seconds left in a game against the Miami Heat.
+Throughout the season, Deng significantly improved his three-point shooting after coach Tom Thibodeau asked him to.
+In the past four seasons, Deng attempted 132 three-point shots, whereas during this season he attempted 333, making 115.

-Deng finished the season averaging 17.4 points and 5.8 rebounds per game, being the third lead scorer for the Chicago Bulls behind Derrick Rose (25.0) and Carlos Boozer (17.5).
-This was also Deng's seventh season averaging double figures.
-During the first round of the playoffs against the Indiana Pacers, Deng averaged 18.6 points and 6.2 rebounds per game, being the second leading scorer of the team behind Derrick Rose.
+Deng finished the season averaging 17.4 points and 5.8 rebounds per game, being the third scorer for the Bulls behind Derrick Rose (25.0) and Carlos Boozer (17.5).
+During the first round of the 2011 playoffs against the Indiana Pacers, Deng averaged 18.6 points and 6.2 rebounds per game, being the second leading scorer of the team behind Derrick Rose.

 On 31 March 2011, Eric Bressman of Dime magazine called Deng "the most underrated player" writing he was "never the face of the franchise but always the backbone".
 Coach Thibodeau has consistently called Deng the "glue" that holds the Bulls together.
 "Luol's professional.
 He practices hard.
 He prepares well.
 He studies his opponent.
 He's great at executing offensively and defensively.
 He's helped this team get better every day," said Thibodeau.